-'They met me in the day of success: and I have

-learned by the perfectest report, they have more in them than mortal knowledge.
+"They met me in the day of success; and I have learned by the perfect'st report they have more in them than mortal knowledge.
 When I burned in desire to question them further, they made themselves air, into which they vanished.
-Whiles I stood rapt in the wonder of it, came missives from the king, who all-hailed me 'Thane of Cawdor;' by which title, before, these weird sisters saluted me, and referred me to the coming on of time, with 'Hail, king that shalt be!'
-This have I thought good to deliver thee, my dearest partner of greatness, that thou mightst not lose the dues of rejoicing, by being ignorant of what greatness is promised thee.
-Lay it to thy heart, and farewell.'
-Glamis thou art, and Cawdor; and shalt be What thou art promised: yet do I fear thy nature; It is too full o' the milk of human kindness To catch the nearest way: thou wouldst be great; Art not without ambition, but without The illness should attend it: what thou wouldst highly, That wouldst thou holily; wouldst not play false, And yet wouldst wrongly win: thou'ldst have, great Glamis, That which cries 'Thus thou must do, if thou have it; And that which rather thou dost fear to do Than wishest should be undone.'
-Hie thee hither, That I may pour my spirits in thine ear; And chastise with the valour of my tongue All that impedes thee from the golden round,

-Which fate and metaphysical aid doth seem To have thee crown'd withal.
+Whiles I stood rapt in the wonder of it, came missives from the King, who all-hailed me, 'Thane of Cawdor'; by which title, before, these Weird Sisters saluted me, and referred me to the coming on of time, with 'Hail, king that shalt be!'
+This have I thought good to deliver thee (my dearest partner of greatness) that thou might'st not lose the dues of rejoicing, by being ignorant of what greatness is promis'd thee.
+Lay it to thy heart, and farewell."

+Glamis thou art, and Cawdor; and shalt be What thou art promis'd.
+Yet do I fear thy nature; It is too full o' th' milk of human kindness To catch the nearest way.
+Thou wouldst be great: Art not without ambition, but without The illness should attend it.
+What thou wouldst highly, That wouldst thou holily; wouldst not play false.
+And yet wouldst wrongly win.
+Thou'dst have, great Glamis, That which cries, "Thus thou must do," if thou have it; And that which rather thou dost fear to do.
+Than wishest should be undone.
+Hie thee hither, That I may pour my spirits in thine ear, And chastise with the valour of my tongue All that impedes thee from the golden round, Which fate and metaphysical aid doth seem To have thee crown'd withal.

-Enter a Messenger
+Enter a Messenger.